-26.0.0 TEAM ELIGIBILITY AND TIERING CLASSIFICATIONS
+27.0.0 TEAM ELIGIBILITY AND TIERING CLASSIFICATIONS

-- A member school team is defined as any one (1) student-athlete or group of student-athletes who are representing the member school in interschool sport activity, and are supervised by a school district approved coach/sponsor and under the authority of the school administrator.
+- 27.1.0 A member school team is defined as any one (1) student-athlete or group of student-athletes who are representing the member school in interschool sport activity, and are supervised by a school district approved coach/sponsor and under the authority of the school administrator.
 All member school sport teams must be properly registered in STARS by the published deadline dates in order to compete in BCSS competition.
 Individual student-athletes must be registered and approved in STARS as part of their eligibility requirements.
-Additionally, student-athletes must be registered on the appropriate STARS team roster. - 26.1.1 SCHOOL MEMBERSHIP IN BCSS The school that is being represented by a team must be a member school of BCSS as per 1.0.0. - A member school team is prohibited to compete against non-member school teams, club teams and community teams in BCSS activty.
+Additionally, student-athletes must be registered on the appropriate STARS team roster. - 27.1.1 SCHOOL MEMBERSHIP IN BCSS The school that is being represented by a team must be a member school of BCSS as per 1.0.0. - 27.1.2 A member school team is prohibited to compete against non-member school teams, club teams and community teams in a BCSS activity, with the exception of Gr.
+8 school teams where non-member BCSS middle school leagues exist.
+This exemption is only valid for league contests and does not apply to tournaments or other exhibition play.

-26.2.0 REGISTRATION REQUIREMENTS
+27.2.0 REGISTRATION REQUIREMENTS

-- 26.2.1 TEAM REGISTRATION DEADLINES In each season of play, member schools are required to register their teams by meeting the minimum numbers of student-athletes (26.5.0) in the age levels of competition in which they wish to participate.
+- 27.2.1 TEAM REGISTRATION DEADLINES In each season of play, member schools are required to register their teams by meeting the minimum numbers of student-athletes (27.5.0) in the age levels of competition in which they wish to participate.
 Member schools will not be penalized for registering a team and then choosing not to participate.
 Team Registration must be completed in STARS by:

-- Fall October 4, 2017
+- Fall October 3, 2018

-- Winter December 20, 2017
+- Winter December 19, 2018

-- Spring April 4, 2018
+- Spring April 10, 2019

-26.2.2 PENALTIES FOR REGISTRATION AFTER TEAM REGISTRATION DEADLINES
+27.2.2 PENALTIES FOR REGISTRATION AFTER TEAM REGISTRATION DEADLINES

-- In the event a team is not registered in STARS after the Team Registration Deadline (Team and Minimum Numbers) and twenty-one (21) days or more prior to the start of Provincial Championships (inclusive of the first (1st) day of Provincials), the member school will be assessed and automatic fine of \$50 per team.
-There is a maximum fine of \$300/member school per season of play. - 26.2.2.2 In the event a team is not registered in STARS after the Team Registration Deadline and between twenty (20) to eleven (11) days (inclusive) prior to the start of Provincial Championships (inclusive of the first (1st) day of Provincials), the member school will be assessed an automatic fine of \$150 per team (the season maximum does not apply). - 26.2.2.3 In the event a team is not registered in STARS after the Team Registration Deadline and ten (10) days or less prior to the start of Provincial Championships (inclusive of the first (1st) day of Provincials), the member school will be assessed an automatic fine of \$250 per team (the season maximum does not apply).
+- 27.2.2.1 In the event a team is not registered in STARS after the Team Registration Deadline (Team and Minimum Numbers) and twenty-one (21) days or more prior to the start of Provincial Championships (inclusive of the first (1st) day of Provincials), the member school will be assessed and automatic fine of \$50 per team.
+There is a maximum fine of \$300/member school per season of play. - 27.2.2.2 In the event a team is not registered in STARS after the Team Registration Deadline and between twenty (20) to eleven (11) days (inclusive) prior to the start of Provincial Championships (inclusive of the first (1st) day of Provincials), the member school will be assessed an automatic fine of \$150 per team (the season maximum does not apply). - 27.2.2.3 In the event a team is not registered in STARS after the Team Registration Deadline and ten (10) days or less prior to the start of Provincial Championships (inclusive of the first (1st) day of Provincials), the member school will be assessed an automatic fine of \$250 per team (the season maximum does not apply).

-Days Until Provincials Fine Amount Missed Team Registration Deadline 21 Days or more \$50 per team (Team and Minimum Numbers) Maximum \$300 per season of play Maximum only applies to 21 days or more prior to Provincial Competition From 20 - 11 Days \$150 per team Trovincial competition 10 Days or less \$250 per team The first (1st) day of a provincial championship is counted as day one (1)
+Days Until Provincials Fine Amount Missed Team Registration Deadline (Team and Minimum Numbers) Maximum only applies to 21 days or more prior to Provincial Competition 21 Days or more \$50 per team Maximum \$300 per season of play Trovincial competition From 20 - 11 Days \$150 per team 10 Days or less \$250 per team The first (1st) day of a provincial championship is counted as day one (1)